AynmShawn4/Quadris/README.md

 Implemented in C++ OOP.
 Originally have both textual mode and graphical mode

-However, i partially re-implement only graphical mode of this game for showcase purpose using SDL library.
+However, i recently partially re-implement only graphical mode of this game for showcase purpose.
+I used SDL2 libraries to draw graphics and handle user input.

 <b>textual Mode</b>